Mushroom-Daemon/doks/content/docs/3_psych_triggers/justify.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
+* When we buy, it's an emotional decision, but we have to be able to justify that cost
+* I do this with girlfriends.
+I stick with them because of some underlying emotional need... but I do a good job of explaining to myself why it's a good idea when the doubt creeps in
+* Proving the value of your product is a great way to provide that justification

 note for me: do we offer the proof of value here?
 You want them to feel like they are getting value.
 Is that different than justifying the purchase?

 ## Justify the Purchase